Sheila Dillon

 Sheila Dillon is a British food journalist who began her career writing for the New York food magazine Food Monitor.
-She is known to listeners of Radio Four as presenter of The Food Programme, on which she has appeared for more than 20 years.
+She is known as a presenter of BBC Radio 4's The Food Programme, on which she has appeared for more than 20 years.
 Dillon has been the programme's regular presenter since 2001.

 Early life and education

 Dillon was born in Hoghton, Lancashire, and grew up in the 1950s and 1960s.
 She is from a farming background and went to a Roman Catholic primary school.
 Her grandfather was a head joiner on the Hoghton Tower Estate.
 Her mother worked as a weaver and her father was a barber who came from a farming family in County Tyrone, Northern Ireland.
 She has one younger sister, Sandra, and a younger brother, Eddie.

 Dillon studied English at Leicester University where she wrote for the university newspaper.
 At university she became involved in the women's movement.